Nutrition and Dietetics

 Success as a registered dietitian nutritionist (RDN) or nutrition professional depends on having or being able to acquire certain characteristics including:

 - Ability to communicate well in written and verbal forms,

 - Scientific aptitude in chemistry, biology, and math,

 - Organizational and time management skills.

-The Didactic Program in Dietetics will follow all policies of the College and utilize all student support services available at the College.
+The Didactic Program in Nutrition and Dietetics will follow all policies of the College and utilize all student support services available at the College.

 The program will follow the College calendar with the possible exception of Independent Study courses and/or 48V Internship/Practicum courses.

-Those earning a nutritionist degree will not make nutritional assessments, plans, perform specific diet instructions or personalized education without proper supervision or co-signature of a registered dietitian or nutritionist who holds liability insurance or is employed by an organization that holds professional insurance.
+Those earning a nutrition and dietetics degree will not make nutritional assessments, plans, perform specific diet instructions or personalized education without proper supervision or co-signature of a registered dietitian nutritionist who holds liability insurance or is employed by an organization that holds professional insurance.

 Nutrition and Dietetics Handbook

 While completing the Dietetics program curriculum, students will be instructed on :